And welcome back to the Rush Limbaugh Program here at the EIB Network.

 Even atheists, when they're dying, are known to be a little concerned about, oops, what is going to happen on the other side of this deal?

-Cuba's new dictator, Raul Castro, his younger brother, Raul has not been seen in 12 days.
+Cuba's new dictator, Raul Castro, his younger brother, Raul has not been seen in 12 days, but he has taken control.

 Without so much as saying hello to the nation, Cuba's new ruler showed his intention by calling up Cuban military-age men in a forced mobilization to, quote, defend the republic.

-So he has militarized the entire army.
+So he has militarized the entire island.

-Raul has reintroduced communist power structures, reinvigorated the Communist Party Central Committee, has appointed all of its members, Raul has, he has taken over the country.
+Raul has reintroduced communist power structures, reinvigorated the Communist Party Central Committee, has appointed all of its members.

 They have confiscated businesses and then turn around and take the profit from those businesses to finance the military.

-And it is Raul who is making an alliance with the Chinese communists, and particularly with the Chinese communist oil company, which is now active in drilling, get this, in the Straits of Florida between Cuba and Key West, drilling within 45 miles of Key West.
+And it is Raul who is making an alliance with the Chinese communists and particularly with the Chinese Communist Oil Company, which is now active in drilling, get this, in the Straits of Florida between Cuba and Key West, drilling within 45 miles of Key West.

 And they are reputed to be installing the kinds of platforms that can slant drill, that is to say, suck oil out of United States territory.

-First of all, do you think that uh he might have won the primary if the vote were taken today instead of a couple of days before this plot was uncovered?
+First of all, do you think that he might have won the primary if the vote were taken today instead of a couple of days before this plot was uncovered?

-Well, it's an interesting uh conjecture.
+Well, it's an interesting conjecture.

-Yeah, what would happen had this uh breaking this terrorist's murder plot happened a couple of days before the Lieberman Lamont election, uh we'll leave it to your own individual conjecture.
+Yeah, what would happen had this breaking this terrorist's murder plot happened a couple of days before the Lieberman-Lamont election?

 Wow.